What is a conventional fixed-rate mortgage?

 Conventional fixed-rate mortgages are available for refinancing your existing mortgage, too - and 15- and 20-year options are especially popular.

-- Loan amount - The loan amount for a conforming mortgage is generally limited to $424,100 for a single-family home, though limits may be higher in regions where home prices are higher.
-Jumbo loans allow you to exceed the conforming loan limit to borrow for a higher-priced home.
+- Loan amount - The loan amount for a conforming mortgage is generally limited to $510,400 for a single-family home, though limits may be higher in regions where home prices are higher.
+Jumbo loans allow you to exceed the conforming loan limit to borrow for a higher-valued home.

-- Down payment - Most conventional loans will require at least 5 percent (and optimally 20 percent or more) as a down payment.
-For loans with lower down-payment requirements, explore government-backed mortgages like VA loans and FHA loans or speak to your Mortgage Loan officer about other options that may be available.
+- Down payment - Most conventional loans will require at least 5 percent as a down payment.
+For loans with lower down payment requirements, explore government-backed mortgages like VA and FHA loans or speak to your mortgage loan officer about other options that may be available.
+If the down payment is less than 20 percent on a conventional loan, mortgage insurance may be required.

 - Credit history - Conventional loans are a good choice for borrowers with very good credit, which generally means a FICO score of 740 or higher.
 There are also established guidelines for income and other personal financial information.